credativ/plutono/docs/sources/auth/ldap.md

 ## LDAP Debug View

-> Only available in Grafana v6.4+
+> Only available in Plutono v6.4+

-Grafana has an LDAP debug view built-in which allows you to test your LDAP configuration directly within Grafana.
-At the moment of writing, only Grafana admins can use the LDAP debug view.
+Plutono has an LDAP debug view built-in which allows you to test your LDAP configuration directly within Plutono.
+At the moment of writing, only Plutono admins can use the LDAP debug view.

 Within this view, you'll be able to see which LDAP servers are currently reachable and test your current configuration.